Cyber Monday Special

 A complicated checkout process or form-fill can lead to frustration and high exit rates.
 Simplify these processes by removing unnecessary fields or steps and making it easy for users to complete their purchase or form submission.

 Consider offering guest checkout or social login options to streamline the process.
-Don’t forget to offer customers to save their details for an even faster checkout next time.
+Don’t forget to offer customers the chance to save their details for an even faster checkout next time.

 Social login web design example